RedHat-Middleware-Workshops/vertx-workshop-infra/apb/README.md

-# Setting up a the Vert.x
+# Setting up the worskhop

 If running via your own machine you can run the following command